geomagpy/MARTAS/README.md

 **MagPys Automated Real Time Acquisition System**

-MARTAS is collection of python applications and packages supporting data acquisition, collection, storage, monitoring and analysis in heterogenuous sensor environments.
+MARTAS is a collection of python applications and packages supporting data acquisition, collection, storage, monitoring and analysis in heterogeneous sensor environments.
 MARTAS is designed to support professional observatory networks.
-Data acquisition makes use of an instrument library which currently includes many sensors typically used in observatories arround the globe and some development platforms.
+Data acquisition makes use of an instrument library which currently includes many sensors typically used in observatories around the globe and some development platforms.
 Basically, incoming sensor data is converted to a general purpose data/meta information object which is directly streamed via MQTT (message queue transport) to a data broker.
 Such data broker, called MARCOS (MagPys Automated Realtime Collector and Organization System), can be setup within the MARTAS environment.
-These collection routines, coming along with MARTAS, can access such data stream and store/organize such data and meta information in files, data banks or forward them to web sockets.
-All data can directly be analyszed using MagPy which contains many time domain and frequency domain time series anaylsis methods.
+MARCOS collection routines can access MQTT data stream and store/organize such data and meta information in files, data banks or forward them to web sockets.
+All data can directly be analysed using MagPy which contains many time domain and frequency domain time series analysis methods.

-Developers: R. Leonhardt, R. Mandl, R. Bailey (ZAMG)
+Developers: R. Leonhardt, R. Mandl, R. Bailey (GeoSphere Austria)

+### Table of Contents

-## 1. Introduction
+## 1. About

-MARTAS has originally been developed to support realtime geomagnetic data acqusition.
-The principle idea was to provide a unique platform to obtain data from serial interfaces, and to stream and record this data within a generalized format to a data archive.
+MARTAS has originally been developed to support realtime geomagnetic data acquisition.
+The principle idea was providing a unique platform to obtain data from serial interfaces, and to stream and record this data within a generalized format to a data archive.
 Previously any system connected via serial interface to a recording computer was registered by its own software usually in a company specific format.
 Intercomparison of such data, extraction of meta information, realtime data transport and basically any analysis requiring different sources is significantly hampered.
 MARTAS contains a communication library which supports many commonly used instruments as listed below.
 With these libraries, data AND meta information is obtained from connected sensors.
 This data is then converted to a data stream containing essential meta information.
 This data stream has a general format which can be used for basically every imaginable timeseries.
 The data stream is broadcasted/published on a messaging queue transport type (MQTT) broker, a state-of-the-art standard protocol of the Internet-of-Things (IOT).
-A receiver contained in the MARTAS package (MARCOS - MagPys Automated Realtime Collector and Organization System) subscribes to such data streams and allows to store this data in various different archiving types (files (like CDF, CSV, TXT, BIN), databases).
+A receiver contained in the MARTAS package (MARCOS - MagPy's Automated Realtime Collector and Organization System) subscribes to such data streams and allows to store this data in various different archiving types (files (like CDF, CSV, TXT, BIN), databases).
 Various logging methods, comparison functions, threshold tickers, and process communication routines complement the MARTAS package.

 Currently supported systems are: